 - Current at

-Chris is a financial adviser with over 20 years practical experience in designing and implementing superannuation strategies and succession planning for SME owners.
+Chris is an adviser at Tynans with over 20 years practical experience in designing and implementing superannuation strategies and succession planning for SME owners.
 He also focuses on retirement planning for senior employees in listed companies, government and the universities, and he regularly advises both Australians and expats on managing and transitioning their wealth.

 - Current at